census-instrumentation/opencensus-web/packages/opencensus-web-instrumentation-zone-peer-dep/README.md

 Check the [user interaction client example][client-example-url] which instruments the package and create some custom spans.

+For more features and ways to use it see the main [OpenCensus Web readme][oc-web-readme-url].

 ## Useful links
 - For more information on OpenCensus, visit: <https://opencensus.io/>
 - For more about OpenCensus Web: <https://github.com/census-instrumentation/opencensus-web>